Precious Parent Guide

-Precious is rated R for child abuse including sexual assault, and pervasive language.
+Why is Precious rated R?
+Precious is rated R by the MPAA for child abuse including sexual assault, and pervasive language.

 Mature sexual themes pervade this movie about a teen girl who has been raped numerous times by her father (one scene briefly shows this act without explicit nudity).
 There is also a vague inference that her mother is sexually abusing her as well.
 Masturbation is implied in a scene where a woman is shown in bed under the covers.
 Depictions of domestic violence and physical abuse are abundant.
 A mother frequently hits her daughter, sometimes with objects like frying pans.
 She also attempts to drop a television on her and her baby after they have fallen down a flight of stairs.
 In other scenes, characters are pushed or violently threatened in argumentative situations.
 Language includes countless sexual expletives, scatological terms and other moderate and mild profanities.
 Tobacco use is portrayed.
 A mother is shown breastfeeding.

 How can education empower people?
 Have you ever considered how your education has helped you gain control of your life and allowed you to direct your future?